lopeer/bulk-wave-accounts/readme.md

 bulkwave 5000
 ```

-This will generate 500 wave blockchain accounts with Private keys, public, keys, testnet address, mainnet addresses, and passphrase
+This will generate 500 wave blockchain accounts with Private keys, public, keys, testnet address, mainnet addresses, and tokenName, and passphrase